Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

 In this section the algorithm with the new stopping criterion is applied to $2$D inclination subspaces.
 Different samplings of the inclination space of the $\Sigma 3[111]60^\circ$ grain boundaries in bcc Fe, as well as the of the $\Sigma 5[100]36.87^\circ$ and $\Sigma 7[111]38.21^\circ$ boundaries in fcc Al and $[110]7.5^\circ$ boundaries in fcc Ni are considered.

-As for the 1D STGB subspaces, a reference data base was generated for each subspace to be able to judge the quality of the the sequential sampling and the stopping criterion.
-The results of the Kriging interpolation for this data base are displayed in the left part of Figure \ref{fig:All_Kriging_plots}, which shows the energy distribution in the fundamental zone.
-The complete space of grain boundary inclination represents the surface of a sphere, with the normal vector of the GB plane pointing to a point on this sphere.
-The individual figures show how the complexity and the amount of substructure of the energy plot increases with the $\Sigma$ value, i.e.~with decreasing symmetry (the $\Sigma$ value for the non-periodic $[110] 7.5^\circ$ small angle grain boundaries is infinite).
-The size of the fundamental zone, but also the density of cusps increases from the $\Sigma 3$ to the $[110] 7.5^\circ$ boundaries.
-This makes a sampling very challenging, calling once more for a reliable stopping criterion.
+As for the 1D STGB subspaces, a reference database was generated for each subspace to evaluate the quality of the sequential sampling and the stopping criterion.
+The results of the Kriging interpolation for this database are displayed in the left column of Figure~\ref{fig:All_Kriging_plots}, which shows the energy distribution over the entire fundamental zone.
+The complete space of grain boundary inclinations represents a section of the surface of a sphere, with the normal vector of the GB plane pointing to a point on this sphere.
+We also display the Voronoi cells around the cusps to visualise the increasing complexity of fundamental zones.
+The cusps themselves are marked as black circles.
+The individual plots in the left column show that the energy function becomes more complex with increasing value of $\Sigma$, i.e.~with decreasing symmetry (the $\Sigma$ value for the non-periodic $[110] 7.5^\circ$ small angle grain boundaries is infinite).
+The size of the fundamental zone, but also the density of cusps increases from the $\Sigma 3$ to the $[110] 7.5^\circ$ boundary.
+The variety of potentially possible energy functions makes the development of an efficient sampling procedure challenging and once again motivates the necessity of a reliable stopping criterion.

+In the middle column of Figure~\ref{fig:All_Kriging_plots} we show the prediction based on sequential sampling, in the right column the prediction based on high-throughput sampling with the same number of points as for the sequential sampling.
+We obtain qualitatively very similar energy plots between the sequential sampling and the high-throughput sampling.
+Also the number of cusps detected by both methods is comparable.
+For instance, for the LAGB $[110] 7.5^\circ$ subspace the sequential sampling method finds $18$ cusps, whereas the high-throughput sampling finds $15$ cusps for the same total number of sampling points.
+In particular, the sequential sampling provides a better description of the tilt line of this subspace (with $9$ cusps) than the regular high-throughput sampling ($7$ cusps).
+A more detailed illustration of the evolution of the sampling of the $[110]7.5^\circ$ subspace sampling with the number of sequential iterations is shown in Figure~\ref{fig_LAGB_evo} of \ref{app:evolution}.